dteviot/WebToEpub/readme.md

 5. Press the "Load unpacked extension.." button and browse to unpacked zip directory from step 2.
    ![wte-chrome-small](https://user-images.githubusercontent.com/20068737/136224439-57af48bd-21fb-463d-99db-74f44769327e.gif)

+### Android (Firefox Nightly for Developers)

+#### From Firefox Add-ons Store

+Open Firefox and visit [WebToEpub on Firefox Add-ons][firefox-add-ons].

+#### From Source (Firefox Nightly for Developers)

+1. Download prebuilt Firefox version of extension from https://github.com/dteviot/WebToEpub/releases/tag/developer-build.
+2. Open the site "about:config"
+3. Search "xpinstall.signatures.required" and set the value to false.
+4. Open Settings and scoll down to "About Firefox Nightly"
+5. Tap the Firefox Nightly icon (blue fox) 6 times to enable Debug menu
+6. Open Settings -> Advanced -> Install extension from file
+4. Select the zip file you downloaded in step 1.

 ### From Source (Developers)

 1. Clone this repo.